Vietnam marks 70th anniversary of Dien Bien Phu victory over France

-War veterans, soldiers and dignitaries will gather in Vietnam’s Dien Bien Phu on Tuesday to mark the 70th anniversary of the battle that ultimately brought to an end the French empire in Indochina.
+War veterans, soldiers and dignitaries gathered in Vietnam’s Dien Bien Phu on Tuesday to mark the 70th anniversary of the battle that ultimately brought an end to the French empire in Indochina.

-French Defence Minister Sebastien Lecornu and Vietnam’s Prime Minister Pham Minh Chinh will be among those attending the two-hour event that has drawn huge attention from tourists and residents of northwestern Dien Bien province, which borders Laos.
+French Defence Minister Sebastien Lecornu and Vietnamese Prime Minister Pham Minh Chinh are among those attending the two-hour event that has drawn huge attention from tourists and residents of northwestern Dien Bien province, which borders Laos.

-“I think it’s good the Vietnamese government had invited the French defence minister to attend,” army major Ha Thi Duong told AFP after paying her first visit to the former French command bunker in the city centre.
+As celebrations began before a crowd of 10,000 in Dien Bien Phu city’s stadium, 90-year-old veteran Pham Duc Cu spoke on behalf of his fallen comrades.

-“The past is gone.
-We no longer think of conflict or hatred.
-It’s good to shake hands as we all want more friends and less enemies,” Duong said.
+“It moves me to remember the people who died to achieve this earth-shaking victory,” he said.

 – ‘Deaths were normal’ –

-France surrendered to Viet Minh attacks on May 7, 1954, putting an end to 56 days of shelling and hand-to-hand combat.
+France surrendered to the attacking Viet Minh on May 7, 1954, putting an end to 56 days of shelling and hand-to-hand combat.

 Around 13,000 people were reported dead or missing during the conflict, including 10,000 from the Viet Minh side.